TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 A much-needed improvement is a proper 1U case and CAD models to fit everything properly (okay, okay you got me, a shelf with 3d printed faceplates, I promise it looks good and feels solid 😉, you'll see!)

 The last thing I need to mention is the move from fully opensource implementations to using built-in IPs inside my FPGA.
 Specifically, the transmitter is now using the [Gowin SPDIF TX](https://www.gowinsemi.com/en/support/ip_detail/194/) IP.
 While I do believe that a fully open implementation would be preferable.
 I also believe that using the best tools for the job is the better route to take.
-I'm still very novice in the FPGA world and while I could probably fix the previous implementation to make it do what I want, it's just easier to use something that already works.
+I'm still very novice in the FPGA world and while I could probably fix the previous implementation to make it do what I want, for me, it was just "easier" to use something that already works.
 Also while this IP is proprietary it is free so … 🤷

 ## Electronics redesign
 ### DAC